hanjinliu/magic-class/README.md

 viewer.window.add_dock_widget(widget)
 ```

-Another outstanding feature of `magic-class` is its macro recorder functionalities.
+Another outstanding feature of `magic-class` is its **macro recorder functionalities**.
 After you pushed "load" &rarr; "plot" you can make an executable Python script like below.

 ```python
 print(widget.create_macro())